 Conducting a Broward Sheriff Arrest Search

-You might be interested in checking whether a person you know and interact with on a day to day basis (for instance – an employee, your date or your kids' nanny) has ever been incarcerated by the police.
-A Broward sheriff arrest search is, therefore, a necessary precautionary measure to guarantee your (and your family) safety.
+You might be interested in checking whether a person you know and interact with on a day to day basis (for instance – an employee, the one you date or your kids' nanny) has ever been incarcerated by the police.
+A Broward Sheriff arrest search is, therefore, a necessary precautionary measure to guarantee your (and your family) safety.

 Undertaking a Broward County warrant search

 In order to apprehend a person, any police officer must be equipped with an arrest warrant authorized by a judge (this rule does not apply to cases in which the suspect is caught while committing an offense).
 To trace Broward County outstanding warrants, we advise turning to the Sheriff's Record Division.They will enable you to submit a record request online at https://browardcountysheriff.govqa.us/WEBAPP/_rs/(S(tubdlneen1sjoxslqiirvgqi))/SupportHome.aspx.

 Using the State's Databases for an Arrest and Warrant Search

 The Florida Department of Law Enforcement (FDLE) operates an electronic criminal search tool (https://cchinet.fdle.state.fl.us/search/app/default?2) which displays a person's arrest history in all of the state's counties.
 This database is constantly updated with information that comes from FL law enforcement agencies.
 However, using it may turn out to be quite expensive.
 Each inquiry will cost you $24.00 (plus $1.00 credit card fee).

 The Florida Crime information Center has a wanted persons inquiry tool that shows all of FL warrants that were authorized for public view.
 It receives its data from police stations all around the state, but since it is a large data bank, it may be less accurate than the Sheriff's criminal archives.